MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enhanced-data-model.md

 ### System tables

 The system tables are Power Pages specific solution aware tables present in all Dataverse environments.
-These system tables cannot be modified.
+These system tables can't be modified.

-- `Site`
+- Site
-- `Site Component`
+- Site Component
-- `Site Language`
+- Site Language

 ### Non-configuration tables

 Non-configuration tables are feature specific tables that contain transactional business data.
-Data in these tables do not participate in ALM processes.
+Data in these tables don't participate in ALM processes.

-- `Ad`
+- Ad
-- `Poll`
+- Poll
-- `Poll Option`
+- Poll Option
-- `Poll Submission`
+- Poll Submission
-- `External Identity`
+- External Identity
-- `Portal comment`
+- Portal comment
-- `Invitation`
+- Invitation
-- `Invitation Redemption`
+- Invitation Redemption
-- `Setting`
+- Setting
-- `WebFormSession`
+- WebFormSession

 ### Virtual tables

 The Power Pages virtual tables represent and contain the metadata of the specific website components.
 The virtual tables point to the system tables that contain the website metadata in JSON format.
 The content in the virtual tables can be updated and configured through the [Power Pages management app](#edit-site-using-the-power-pages-management-app) which has the identical look and feel of the legacy [Portal Management app](../configure/portal-management-app.md).

 > [!NOTE]
-> If you have developed any custom code that utilizes any of the standard data model tables, you will need to update the code to use the enhanced data model tables.
+> If you have developed any custom code or tools that utilizes any of the standard data model tables, you will need to update the code to use the enhanced data model tables.

 | System table | Enhanced data model virtual table | Standard data model table |
 | - | - | - |